braze-inc/braze-docs/_docs/_developer_guide/platform_wide/app_group_configuration.md

 This is not an exhaustive list.
 The aggregation of the data across dissimilar apps in filters like those listed above is why we do not recommend housing substantially different apps within the same app group.

-## Managing App Groups when Relaunching Your App
+## Managing app groups when relaunching your app

 If users will simply have to update the app and it’s not a new app being released to the app store, you should not create a new app group if you plan to still message users on the older version.